jch27420/OPCapero/content/project/OPCMilkweeds/index.md

 </figcaption>
 </figure>

 **POPULATION \& HABITAT:** **<a class="one" href="https://explorer.natureserve.org/Taxon/ELEMENT_GLOBAL.2.129775/Asclepias_tuberosa">Butterfly Milkweed</a>** (*aka* Orange Milkweed) is one of the few native orange wildflowers, making it relatively easy to spot when it blooms (mid-to-late June) in areas containing open sandy soils.
 Its a relatively common plant at **<span id="Blue">OPC</span>** where it grows singly or in small clusters.
 This forb is only found in Ontario and Quebec (rare) within Canada.
 Unfortunately in Ontario populations of *Asclepias tuberosa* are under threat by the loss/fragmentation of habitat (i.e. prairie and savannas) and the suppression of regenerative surface fires.
 It is also found in many other parts of eastern North America, but its status varies from region to region.
-In fact in many American states its status appears to be largely unknown.**<sup>15</sup>**
+In fact in many American states its status appears to be largely unknown.**<sup>16</sup>**

 **ECOLOGICAL \& MEDICINAL PROPERTIES:** **Butterfly Milkweed** is an important indicator species of healthy prairie habitats with reported medicinal properties (**Note:** the genus, *Asclepias*, refers to the Greek god of medicine *Asklepios*). **First Nations People** were known to chew the plant root as a cure for pleurisy and other pulmonary ailments, as well as make tea to treat diarrhea and stomach ailments.
 From an evolutionary perspective, the flat-top *umbel* arrangement of the flowers provides a convenient resting platform for pollinating insects to feed on its nectar.
-This is just one co-evolutionary strategy that plants have adapted to promote insect pollination.**<sup>16</sup>**
+This is just one co-evolutionary strategy that plants have adapted to promote insect pollination.**<sup>17</sup>**

 <hr style="border:2px solid gray">

 <a id="Photo_PM"></a>
 **2. PURPLE MILKWEED (**<i>Asclepias purpurascens L.</i>**):** <span id="Red">S1</span>, **G4G5**

 <figure>

 <img src="images/PurMkwd_v2pics.jpg" alt="" width="800px"/>

 <figcaption>
 <b>Figure 3.</b> As the flowers of the <b>Purple Milkweed</b> mature they develop a deeper purple colour.
 Note how the difference in colour and shape of the two umbels in the right picture (i.e. one on the right has more loosely arranged, deeper coloured flowers).
 </figcaption>
 </figure>

 **POPULATION \& HABITAT:** **<a class="one" href="https://explorer.natureserve.org/Taxon/ELEMENT_GLOBAL.2.145205/Asclepias_purpurascens">Purple Milkweed</a>** is a native perennial forb of eastern North America and considered a key indicator species for oak savannas.
 Although its habitat requirements are not particularly restrictive they seem to prefer the partly shaded areas of Oak savannas at **<span id="Blue">OPC</span>** where it grows singly or in fairly low numbers.
 In Ontario its status is critically imperiled (<span id="Red">S1</span>).
 In many other parts of its range its status is either vulnerable (<span id="Blue">S3</span>), imperiled (<span id="Dred">S2</span>), critically imperiled (<span id="Red">S1</span>) or simply not known.
 There are only a few eastern states where its population appears to be secure.
-Obviously its populations would benefit from further protective measures (i.e. habitat restoration).**<sup>15</sup>**
+Obviously its populations would benefit from further protective measures (i.e. habitat restoration).**<sup>16</sup>**

 **ECOLOGICAL \& MEDICINAL PROPERTIES:** Similar to other **Milkweeds**, *Asclepias purpurascens L.* attracts many type of pollinator species, including (among others) bees, butterflies and hummingbirds.
-They have a common flower structure (i.e. *corolla* - 5 reflected petals, *corona* - 5 pairs of hoods and curved horns) and like many other **Milkweeds** produce a white latex that contains toxic **<span id="Blue">CG</span>**.**<sup>16</sup>**
+They have a common flower structure (i.e. *corolla* - 5 reflected petals, *corona* - 5 pairs of hoods and curved horns) and like many other **Milkweeds** produce a white latex that contains toxic **<span id="Blue">CG</span>**.**<sup>17</sup>**

 <hr style="border:2px solid gray">

 <a id="Photo_SwM"></a>
 **3. SWAMP MILKWEED (**<i>Asclepias incarnata</i>**):** **S5**, **G5T5**

 <figure>

 <img src="images/SwMkwd_v2pics.jpg" alt="" width="800px"/>

 <figcaption>
 <b>Figure 4.</b> This cluster of <i>A. incarnata</i> plants were found (as one would expect from its name) growing next to a creek flowing into a small pond at Ojibway Park.
 </figcaption>
 </figure>

 **POPULATION \& HABITAT:** **<a class="one" href="https://explorer.natureserve.org/Taxon/ELEMENT_GLOBAL.2.129944/Asclepias_incarnata">Swamp Milkweed</a>** (*aka* Pleurisy Root) like other species in this family, is a native perennial forb that is found in may parts of North America.
-As its name implies this *Ascelpias* species prefers moist habitats (e.g. wet meadows, marshes, the banks of rivers and streams), but is also found in drier areas such as fields and prairies.**<sup>15</sup>**
+As its name implies this *Ascelpias* species prefers moist habitats (e.g. wet meadows, marshes, the banks of rivers and streams), but is also found in drier areas such as fields and prairies.**<sup>16</sup>**

-**ECOLOGICAL \& MEDICINAL PROPERTIES:** *A. incarnata* is the preferred food of Monarch Butterfly (*Danaus plexippus*) caterpillars and an important source of nectar for pollinators, including hummingbirds.
+**ECOLOGICAL \& MEDICINAL PROPERTIES:** *A. incarnata* is the preferred food of Monarch butterfly (*Danaus plexippus*) caterpillars and an important source of nectar for pollinators, including hummingbirds.
 The young shoots and seed pods, as well as the flower buds are all edible.
 Extracts of the root and other plant parts have been used as an emetic (i.e. induce vomiting), diuretic (i.e. promote urination) and a anti-helminth (i.e. purge parasitic worms).
 It is also commonly referred to as Pleurisy Root for its use in the treatment of lung problems.
-As mentioned previously, it is the preferred Milkweed species for making cordage and twine due to its very tough stem fibres.**<sup>16</sup>**
+As mentioned previously, it is the preferred Milkweed species for making cordage and twine due to its very tough stem fibres.**<sup>17</sup>**

 <hr style="border:2px solid gray">

 <a id="Photo_CM"></a>
 **4. COMMON MILKWEED (**<i>Asclepias syriaca</i>**):** **S5**, **G5**

 <figure>

 <img src="images/ComMkwd_v2pics.jpg" alt="" width="800px"/>

 <figcaption>
 <b>Figure 5.</b> The red and black colour pattern of the Milkweed beetle (<i>Tetraopes tetrophthalmus</i>) seen on the right advertises to potential predators that it is not good to eat (i.e. <i>aposematic</i> coloration).
 These insects dine on the leaves and roots of this specific <b>Milkweeds</b> species and store the toxic <span id="Blue">CG</span> in their tissues to ward off predators.
 </figcaption>
 </figure>

 **POPULATION \& HABITAT:** *Asclepias syriaca* is a native perennial forb that is common to eastern North America, but a rare inhabitant of the Midwest.
-It is known to colonize disturbed areas, like roadsides, but can also be found in open fields and pastures.**<sup>15</sup>**
+It is known to colonize disturbed areas, like roadsides, but can also be found in open fields and pastures.**<sup>16</sup>**

-**ECOLOGICAL \& MEDICINAL PROPERTIES:** This Milkweed species is a food source for many insects and animals, including humans.
-The nectar of these plants attracts many insect species and hummingbirds.
-Its toxic latex-laden leaves is food source for many specialized insects, especially the larvae of Monarch Butterflies and red Milkweed beetles (*Tetraopes tetrophthalmus*).
-As mentioned previously, its young stems, flower buds and seed pods are all edible when properly prepared.**<sup>16</sup>**
+**ECOLOGICAL \& MEDICINAL PROPERTIES:** This Milkweed species is a food source for many insects and animals.
+Like other **Milkweeds** its nectar attracts many insect species, as well as hummingbirds.
+Moreover, many insects are *Asclepias spp.* specialists such as Monarch butterfly caterpillars and the **Red Milkweed beetle** (*Tetraopes tetrophthalmus*).
+As mentioned previously, its young stems, flower buds and seed pods are all edible when properly prepared.**<sup>17</sup>**

 <hr style="border:2px solid gray">